As I mentioned in my last post, my free time when coding, is taken up with getting my first Windows Phone application completed and published.

 I read the blogs and can see and understand that Microsoft wants to have a unified environment across phone, tablet and desktop/laptop but why, when you need to get people developing on a platform, do you change how they develop on it after it being out such a short length of time?
 Developers have invested time and effort into learning about the phone and its foibles only to now need to look to learn new technology if they wish to continue developing on the platform in the future.
 Microsoft have said that existing apps, legacy apps, will continue to run on the new platform but no details are forthcoming on this at the moment.

-Lets be clear this isn’t a OS tweak this is a major change, Silverlight gone, you can use XAML but you have to learn WinRT, the apparent good news is you should be able to develop native apps in C++, yeah great so excited about that given I last used it in any anger about 10 years ago and was happy to see the back of it, yes I know for low level performance it rocks but for most phone apps is it really needed?
+Let's be clear that this isn’t a OS tweak, this is a major change.
+Silverlight gone, you can use XAML but you have to learn WinRT, the apparent good news is you should be able to develop native apps in C++, yeah great so excited about that given I last used it in any anger about 10 years ago and was happy to see the back of it, yes I know for low level performance it rocks, but for most phone apps is it really needed?

 This now leaves me wondering if I should bother to continue to invest my time in developing apps for Windows Phone 7 or should I now just focus on learning WinRT and preparing for Apollo instead?

-Whilst Microsoft wants a unified platform, and I as I said I understand why, would it not be better to wait and be happy that Win 8 and WinRT is successful with bugs ironed out before rolling it out across all form factors?
+Whilst Microsoft wants a unified platform, and as I said I understand why, would it not be better to wait and be happy that Win 8 and WinRT are successful with bugs ironed out before rolling it out across all form factors?